 The University may award a maximum of 20% of graduate semester credits received by another institution at the graduate level.
+For doctoral programs, no more than 20% of semester credits received by another institution may be awarded.

 Articulation Agreements

 The University makes every effort to build agreements with other institutions of higher learning.
 Below is a listing of current agreements the university has established.